 AquaSonic Project

 This project explores unique vulnerabilities of UDC storage devices, resource allocation softwares, and distributed file systems to acoustic attacks.
-We investigate the effectiveness of standard defenses against acoustic injection attacks and propose a novel ML-based detection system that reaches 96% True Positive Rate and 1.75% False Negative Rate.
-We aim to help manufacturers proactively protect UDCs against acoustic attacks and ensure the security of emerging subsea computing infrastructures.
+We empirically characterize the capabilities of acoustic injection underwater and find that an attacker can reduce fault-tolerant storage system throughput by 17% up to 100%.
+Our open-water experiments (see demo above) show that an attacker can cause controlled throughput degradation at the maximum allowable distance of 6.35 m using a commercial speaker.
+We further investigate the effectiveness of standard defenses against acoustic injection attacks and propose a novel ML-based detection system that reaches 96% True Positive Rate and 1.75% False Negative Rate.
+We aim to help industries protect UDCs against acoustic attacks and ensure security of subsea computing infrastructures.